When my daughter’s favorite kitty cat t-shirt sprouted a hole, I knew it was time to repurpose it into something new.

 It might take some effort to push your blunt needle through the jersey fabric of your t-shirt.
 I had to sort of punch it through the tight weave.

-When you get to the end of your shirt, make a couple extra stitches, knot, and cut away the extra yarn.
+When you get to the end of your shirt, make a couple of extra stitches, knot, and cut away the extra yarn.

 Turn right side out and fill!